pavel-zhur/Economy/docs/prd.md

 - Schema changes preserve existing data integrity
 - Multiple users can use the system concurrently without interference
 - All automated tests pass in the CI/CD pipeline
+- Users can successfully control and observe all three system layers
+- Users can confidently revert changes when needed

 ## 9. Future Considerations
 - Integration with other messaging platforms